bsudekum/MapGap/readme.md

 #### Remove clutter from the map
 Zoom controls are overkill and attribution does not need to be directly on the map.
 Removing these items from the screen opens up the map.
 ```
     var map = L.map('map', {
       zoomControl: false,
       attributionControl: false,
     });
 ```
 #### Retina Tiles
 More so than not, a mobile device will have a 'retina display'.
-Supporting these devices when you are able to makes your app look and feel good accross all devices.
+Supporting these devices when you are able to makes your app look and feel good across all devices.
 [MapBox](http://mapbox.com) makes tiles with labels that are 2 times the normal amount.
-This is because MapBox.js shrinks the tiles by half when (256px to 128px) so the labels need to compensate in size to remain legiable.
+This is because MapBox.js shrinks the tiles by half when (256px to 128px) so the labels need to compensate in size to remain legible.

 ![](https://tiles.mapbox.com/v3/bobbysud.map-2pkc4w2f/3/4/3.png)
 ![](https://tiles.mapbox.com/v3/bobbysud.map-tyt3admo/3/4/3.png)